telerik/ajax-docs/controls/tagcloud/design-time.md

 ## Edit Items

-The visual Item Editor offered by the **RadTagCloud** allows you to quickly and codelessly declare and setup the items in the**RadTagCloud**, as well as to set values for each item's properties - *TabIndex, NavigateUrl, Text, ToolTip, Value, Weight*:
+The visual Item Editor offered by the **RadTagCloud** allows you to quickly and codelessly declare and setup the items in the **RadTagCloud**, as well as to set values for each item's properties - *TabIndex, NavigateUrl, Text, ToolTip, Value, Weight*:
->caption

 ![tagcloud-smart-tag-1](images/tagcloud-smart-tag-1.png)